Relative Serre functor for comodule algebras: Relative Serre functors for exact module categories

 \subsection{Pivotal module categories}

 Let $\mathcal{C}$ be a pivotal finite tensor category, that is, a finite tensor category equipped with an isomorphism $\mathfrak{p}: \id_{\mathcal{C}} \to \DD$ of tensor functors (often referred to as a {\em pivotal structure} of $\mathcal{C}$).
-A pivotal structure of an exact $\mathcal{C}$-module category has been introduced in \cite{2018arXiv180102493S} in terms of the twisted module structure of a relative Serre functor as follows:
+Now we introduce a pivotal structure of an exact module category as follows: